 In your liver, the coffee enema solution could trigger your bile ducts to dilate or widen.
 This encourages the release of bile from your gallbladder.
 That’s important for reducing your risk of gallstones.
 (110)

 Keep in mind, bile helps carry toxins out via your stools.
 But most bile is reabsorbed in your gut and carried back to your liver to be recycled.
 You don’t want to keep recirculating toxin-laden bile.
 (86)

-The solution to this catch-22 is to take carbon-based binders.
+The solution that may help this catch-22 is to take binders.
 They can bind bile in your gut to help you eliminate it in your stools rather than recirculating it.
-You can take carbon-based binders before and after coffee enemas.
+You can take binders before and after coffee enemas.

 5. Keep your bowels moving

 The slow movement of your gut contents is linked with gallstones.
 And your gallbladder may empty slowly if you’re constipated.
 (111, 112)

 On top of that, when you’re constipated, your gallbladder may not contract as forcefully.
 So, less bile is released into your gut.
 As a result, bile may stagnate in your gallbladder, increasing the risk of gallstones.
 (113)

 As mentioned earlier, certain herbs help promote regular elimination.
 That may ultimately help prevent gallstone formation.